Alyeko/automate-csv/README.md

 Things to add:
 1. regex for other variations of 'REF' and 'CLO'
+2. if the csvs are not all in one folder
-2. gui(PyQt5) for non-python usersof
+3. gui(PyQt5) for non-python users